kuvasz-io/kuvasz-streamer/docs/060-postgres-configuration.md

 - Target tables can have a subset of the source tables
 - Columns must have the same names and the same data types
-- The target table has to have a `sid` column
-- The target table primary key should be `sid + source PK`
+- The target table primary key should be the same as the source primary key